 Why is the Cyrillic alphabet similar to the Greek alphabet?

 The Cyrillic alphabet was based on the Greek alphabet, which is why the letters look so similar.
-But the Greeks did not have hissing sounds - sh, g, shh, shh, ch, and some others, so their alphabet was only taken as a basis.
-New symbols were added to the existing ones to denote the missing ones, and the Cyrillic alphabet was obtained.
+But the Greeks did not have hissing sounds - sh, g, shh, ch, ch.
+So their alphabet was only taken as a basis.
+New symbols were added to the existing ones: that's how we got the Cyrillic alphabet.

 Why does the Cyrillic alphabet look so clunky?

 Many foreigners confuse some Russian letters with Arabic numerals.
-For example, digit 3 and the letter "z", digit 6 and the letter "b", digit 4 and the letter "ch".
-Here you just have to get used to it and accept the fact that there can't be numbers inside a word, they are letters.
+For example, numeral 3 and the letter "z", numeral 6 and the letter "b", numeral 4 and the letter "ch".
+In these cases, you simply have to accept the fact that there can be no digits inside a word.

 Who invented the Russian alphabet?

 The modern Cyrillic alphabet was invented by Clement of Ohrid, a student of the brothers Cyril and Methodius.
 He lived in the middle of the 9th century in Bulgaria and developed a simple and convenient alphabet based on the Greek alphabet.
-This allowed the Slavic peoples to quickly spread writing and better understand each other.
+Slavic peoples quickly spread writing, which allowed them to better understand each other.

 When is Cyrillic alphabet day celebrated?

 May 24 is the official Day of Slavic Script and Culture.
-This holiday is celebrated in all countries where the Cyrillic alphabet is used - Russia, Ukraine, Belarus, Bulgaria, Serbia, Macedonia and others.
+This holiday is celebrated in all countries where the Cyrillic alphabet is used.

-To make it easier to understand and learn the letters of the Russian alphabet, see our article:
+To make it easier to understand and learn the letters of the Russian alphabet, you can read on, how a foreigner can learn the Russian alphabet.